lsst-dm/dmtn-037/index.rst

 As mentioned above, we can look in more detail at the spectra of individual sources.
 The simulated images contain roughly 2500 stars ranging from type M to type B, with a distribution that follows local abundances.
 Each star is simulated at high frequency resolution using Kurucz SED profiles and propagated through a model of the LSST g-band filter bandpass, so it is straightforward to compare the measured spectrum of a source to its input spectrum once it is matched.
-To measure the subfilter source spectra, I run multiband photometry from the LSST software stack with :code:`coaddName=dcr` set.
+To measure the subfilter source spectra, I run multiband photometry from the LSST multiband processing framework [1]_ with :code:`coaddName=dcr` set.
 This performs source detection on each subfilter coadd image, merges the detections from all subfilters, and performs forced photometry on each.
-A few example comparison spectra for a range of stellar types are in :numref:`fig-starspectrum_A` - :numref:`fig-starspectrum_K2` below.
+A few example comparison spectra for a range of stellar types are in :numref:`fig-starspectrum_A` - :numref:`fig-starspectrum_K2` below [2]_.

 .. figure:: /_static/spectra/spectrum_A8167.png
    :name: fig-starspectrum_A